Chitterkote

-Chitterkote is a small village in tehsil Karnah in Kupwara district in the Indian union territory of Jammu and Kashmir.
+Chitterkote is a small village in tehsil Karnah in Kupwara district in the Indian union territory of Jammu and Kashmir, a region disputed between India and Pakistan.
 The village is located 75 km from district headquarters Kupwara and 8 km from tehsil headquarters Tangdhar.

 Geography

 The village covers about 2 km and is located 5 km from the line of control between India and Pakistan.
 It is located in Karnah Valley between Chamkote and Gundi Syedian village just below Danna Mountain.
 It is in a remote area and remains isolated from Jammu and Kashmir for two months each winter due to avalanches at the Sadhna Pass and Shams Bri mountain ranges.

 Demographics

 Chitterkote's population exceeds 1,200, with more than 129 houses.
 The village has a very healthy sex ratio of 997:1000.
 The village has a 30-bed hospital, a branch of Jammu and Kashmir Bank etc. The villagers are economically poor and less educated.
 The village population is mostly Pahari Muslims and some Pahari Sikhs.